-- Route 9 is a state highway that runs between the New York/Vermont border and the Vermont/New Hampshire border and it received major improvements recently.
+- Route 9 is a state highway that runs between the New York/Vermont border and the Vermont/New Hampshire border, and it received major improvements recently.
 Much of this route is mountainous and can be difficult to travel in poor weather. - Route 7 is a US Route that runs from southwestern Connecticut to the I-89 interchange just south of the Canadian border.
 It is the main artery of Bennington County, and provides access to Rutland and Burlington to the north and the Berkshires to the south - Interstate 91 is a highway that runs between Connecticut and Canada, through Windham County.
-I-91 provides easy access south to population centers of New Haven, Hartford, Springfield, and other points south. - Bus transportation is available locally in the population centers, along Route 100, and in Southwestern Vermont, although greater access is needed.
-Regional bus connects Manchester and Bennington to Albany, NY, with service south to NYC, west to Buffalo, and beyond. - Ride-sharing services and other short-term options are expanding throughout the region, with more needed. - Expanded bike lanes and pedestrian infrastructure continue to be built throughout the region.
+I-91 provides easy access south to population centers of New Haven, Hartford, Springfield, and other points south. - Bus transportation is available locally in the population centers and along major state Routes .
+There is a growth in micro transit options to expand options in remote areas, although greater access is needed. - Ride-sharing services and other short-term options are expanding throughout the region, with more needed. - Expanded bike lanes and pedestrian infrastructure continue to be built throughout the region.